joakimsk/docs/docs/install.rst

 Webapp2 is the new client software.
 Source code is on `Github <https://github.com/PolaricServer/webapp2>`_.
 The deb package installs this automatically assuming that an aprsd instance is running on the same machine.
 It is possible to install it without aprsd (for advanced users).
 You can install the web-application component as follows::

-    apt-get install polaric-webapp2
+    apt install polaric-webapp2

 And you will get a basic installation with OSM (OpenStreetMap) and Norwegian maps.
 By default, it connects to a local aprsd.
 If you don't install the aprsd, the backend connection will simply fail (a red '!' on the toolbar indicates failed server connection).
 You may configure it to use a server at another location if you want to.
 It also installs *mapcache* (a plugin for Apache webserver) to cache map-tiles.
 It depends on the Apache Webserver and will configure it for this application.

 By default the webapp can be accessed through ``https://hostname/aprs`` where hostname is the ip adress or host name of the machine it is running on.
 If it is on your own computer, localhost or 127.0.0.1 should do.

 You can log in as *'admin'* using this web-interface.
+Default password *'polaric'*.
 Then you have access to configuration and user-management of the system.
+You can change the password using the *'polaric-passwd'* command or the web interface.

 .. note::
   From version 3.0, we use https by default (http over SSL/TLS).
 A self-signed certificate will be used, so the first time you access the web-interface, the browser will warn you about the certificate.
 You would need to make an exception and accept this certificate.
 You can change this later if needed.